Combinatorial knot Floer homology and tangle decompositions: The unknotting numbers of diagonal knots

 In this section, we prove $u(K)=g(K)$ for diagonal knots.

 \begin{proof}[Proof of Theorem \ref{thm:diagonal-u=g}] The idea is that if we exchange an appropriate crossing of a diagonal knot $K$, we obtain a diagonal knot $K'$ such that $g(K')=g(K)-1$.

-Let $\G$ be a grid diagram representing a diagonal knot $K$.
-Assume that there is no crossing that can be deleted by grid moves corresponding to Reidemeister I. Consider the diagram of $K$ obtained from $\G$ by drawing horizontal and vertical segments.
+Let $\G$ be a minimal grid diagram representing a diagonal knot $K$.
+Consider the diagram of $K$ obtained from $\G$ by drawing horizontal and vertical segments.
 Let $c$ be the number of crossings of the diagram.
-Let $F$ be the Seifert surface of $K$ obtained by Seifret's algorithm and $d$ be the number of Seifert circles.
+Let $F$ be the canonical Seifert surface of $K$ obtained by Seifert's algorithm and $d$ be the number of Seifert circles.
 By the proof of \cite[Theorem 1]{Some-classes-of-fibered-links}, $F$ is the fiber of the fibration and thus $F$ attains the minimal genus.
 Since $\G$ is diagonal, there is one Seifert circle that contains the others.

 Choose one of the innermost Seifert circles $d_i$.
 Let $m$ be the number of half-twisted bands connecting to the circle $d_i$.
-By the assumption, we have $m>1$.
-Since $\G$ is diagonal, all bands are attached from the upper right or lower left of the disk $d_i$, and exactly $m-1$ bands are attached from the same side.
-If we exchange one of the crossings corresponding to the $m-1$ bands, we can obtain a diagonal knot with the genus $g(K)-1$, as follows (See Figure \ref{fig:Seifert}). \begin{enumerate}[(1)] \item If $m>3$, the resulting diagonal knot has $c-2$ crossings and $d$ Seifert circles. \item If $m=3$, the resulting diagonal knot has $c-3$ crossings and $d-1$ Seifert circles. \item If $m=2$, the resulting diagonal knot has $c-2$ crossings and $d$ Seifert circles. \end{enumerate}
+Since $\G$ is minimal, we have $m>1$.
+Since $\G$ is diagonal, all bands are attached from the upper right or lower left of the disk $d_i$.
+The minimality of $\G$ ensures that there is a crossing of $K$ whose distance from the northeast or southwest corner of $d_i$ is $1/2$.
+If we exchange the crossing, we can obtain a diagonal knot with the genus $g(K)-1$, as follows. \begin{enumerate}[(1)] \item If $m>3$, the resulting diagonal knot has $c-2$ crossings and $d$ Seifert circles (top of Figure \ref{fig:Seifert}). \item If $m=3$, the resulting diagonal knot has $c-3$ crossings and $d-1$ Seifert circles (middle of Figure \ref{fig:Seifert}). \item If $m=2$, the resulting diagonal knot has $c-2$ crossings and $d$ Seifert circles (bottom of Figure \ref{fig:Seifert}). \end{enumerate} By repeating this procedure, we conclude that $u(K)=g(K)$. \end{proof}